drewbaker/drewbaker/README.md

 **Bio:**

 > Drew Baker is the technical co-founder of [Funkhaus](https://funkhaus.us), a successful Los Angeles based digital creative agency.
 He’s built hundreds of websites for the top creative companies in the world and trained teams of developers.
-Proven track record architecting and building large scale decoupled websites and applications.
+He has a proven track record architecting and building large scale decoupled websites and applications.
 He recently co-founded [Polaris](https://app.polarisprojects.com), a project management web application for the construction industry and is a regular presenter at the Vue.js LA meetup group.

 ## How I simplified a complex local state using VuexORM